Requesting a payment arrangement

-This guidance concerns both individual and corporate taxpayers alike.
+This guidance concerns both individual taxpayers and corporate taxpayers.

-- you have no taxes undergoing recovery by an enforcement authority
+- you do not have taxes in recovery by enforcement

-- you have filed your tax returns and payroll reports
+- you have filed all required tax returns and reports to the Incomes Register (earnings payment reports and employer’s separate reports)

 - in MyTax (tax.fi/mytax)

 - by calling our service number 029 497 028 (standard call rates)